JacquelineCasey/Parsley/README.md

 Parsers are a perennial interest of mine, so I wrote one!

+---

+Look, realistically, I can't be trusted to keep the below documentation up to date.
+However, I can be trusted to keep writing tests as I add and tweak features, so consider poking around in the code to see how the tests work.

+---

 Feed in the definition of a parser using the "Parsley Definition Language", which I made to look mostly like Backus-Naur form with some conveniences from Regex.